How to Make the Most of Your Next Team Building Scavenger Hunt

 Get teams to appoint their own leader for the group – and avoid picking the “obvious” leaders.
 Team building scavenger hunts are a great opportunity for those who might not otherwise speak up at the office to practice their leadership skills under less intimidating, more fun-oriented circumstances.
 Ideally, team leaders should be chosen at random by the group and should not be someone who already happens to be a leader or a manager at work.
 Ideally, every department can be represented by a team leader on a hunt: Sales, Operations, Customer Service, etc.

 You can also consider having team members assign specific tasks and roles to the other members – pathfinder, record keeper, photographer.
 Each member will know his or her responsibilities and the contribution they will make to their anticipated success.

 Consider why you’re doing a hunt in the first place: it’s about creating opportunities for people to come together and bond.
 The George Washington monument alone isn’t going to cut it.
 In other words, a successful team building hunt isn’t so much about the monuments as it is about having an adventure that drives conversation.
 That’s why we search for fun, historical facts that baffle the mind – or at least get a good laugh.
 These are the kinds of challenges that encourage teams to really engage with one another.
 On one of our typical scavenger hunts, for example, the challenge isn’t so much about finding the Washington monument as much as learning some esoteric facts or discovering something unexpected along the way.
 That’s the stuff we believe real team building is made of.

 Reward the winners and end with a bang!

-Find out how Strayboots can help you make your next scavenger hunt an awesome, and beneficial experience all round.
+Find out how Strayboots can help you make your next scavenger hunt an awesome and beneficial experience all around.